STC-ViT: Spatio Temporal Continuous Vision Transformer for Medium-range Global Weather Forecasting: Introduction

-Weather forecasting can be formulated as a continuously evolving physical phenomenon which can be typically expressed as time-dependent partial differential equations (PDEs).
-These PDEs capture the dynamic evolution of atmospheric variables over time, enabling the simulation of complex weather patterns and phenomena.
-Encoding these physical priors leads to more interpretable and physically consistent forecasting models \citep{couairon2024archesweather}.
-Recent works have shown that using deep learning models as surrogates to model complex multi-scale spatio-temporal phenomena can lead to training-efficient models \citep{gupta2022towards}.
-Vision Transformer by \citet{dosovitskiy2020image} has emerged one of such models \citep{lessig2023atmorep, nguyen2023scaling}.
+Weather forecasting can be formulated as a continuous spatio-temporal forecasting problem in which atmospheric state variables such as temperature, pressure, humidity, and wind evolve together across both space and time typically expressed as time-dependent partial differential equations (PDEs) \cite{couairon2024archesweather}.
+Operational weather forecasting systems solve these PDEs relying on physics based Numerical Weather Prediction (NWP) models which require high computational resources \cite{palmer2005representing, andersson2022medium}.
+Recent works have shown that using deep learning models as surrogates to model complex multi-scale spatio-temporal phenomena can lead to training-efficient models \cite{gupta2022towards}.
+Vision Transformer by \cite{dosovitskiy2020image} has emerged one of such models \citep{lessig2023atmorep, nguyen2023scaling}.

-However, transformers only process discrete sequences of input data and are fundamentally discrete in nature \citet{fonseca2023continuous} which limit their ability in modelling the continuous evolving dynamics of weather system.
-Additionally, these models ignore the fundamental physical laws of our atmosphere which is essential for faithful weather modelling.
-In this work, we address the \textbf{non-continuity} problem in Vision Transformer (ViT) which arise in weather forecasting systems where data is present in discrete form.
-The distinctive and continuously evolving characteristics of weather data pose significant challenge in producing accurate forecasts.
-Additionally, we penalise the model for not following physical dynamics in the form a customized physics informed loss function.

-We build upon the core ideas of Neural Ordinary Differential Equation (NODE) by \citet{chen2018neural} and ViT \citep{dosovitskiy2020image}. \textit{We propose STC-ViT which leverages the continuous learning paradigm to effectively learn the complex spatio-temporal changes even from weather data recorded at coarser resolution.} The idea is to parameterize the attention mechanism by converting it into a differentiable function.
-Continuous temporal attention is calculated sample-wise and combined with the patch wise spatial attention to learn the spatio-temporal mapping of weather variables in the embedding space of the vision transformer.
-Furthermore, we add derivation as a pre-processing step to prepare the discrete data for continuous model and explore the role of normalization in continuous modelling.

-In this paper we focus on the following research question: \textit{How to design a computationally efficient data-driven weather forecasting system that learns the continuous latent representation while respecting the fundamental laws of atmospheric physics}.
-In summary, our contributions are as follows: \begin{enumerate} \item We propose continuous spatio-temporal continuous attention to effectively learn and interpolate the spatio-temporal information for weather forecasting. \item We introduce derivation as a pre-processing step to ensure better feature extraction for continuous spatio-temporal models. \item We introduce physical constraints in our model via soft penalties in the form of a custom physics informed loss based on three fundamental physical laws of thermodynamics, kinetic enrgy and potential energy. \item We perform extensive experiments on both WeatherBench and WeatherBench 2 to show the competitive performance of STC-ViT against state-of-the-art forecasting models. \end{enumerate}